vikranth2711/Keploy_API_Fellowship/README.md

 ## Notes

-- Ensure MongoDB is running before starting the server.
+- Ensure MongoDB is running before starting the server for non-test environments.
 - The backend includes error handling for invalid requests and non-existent resources.
 - CORS is enabled to allow frontend requests from `http://localhost:3001` or `http://localhost:8080`.
+- Tests use an in-memory MongoDB instance to avoid affecting the production database.
 - For production:
   - Use a proper build process for the React app (e.g., `npm run build` with Vite or Create React App).
   - Host the backend on a platform like Heroku or Render.